Join the next generation of digital creatives with our hands-on, industry-focused Creative Computing degree.

 Year three

-Creative Computing is entirely coursework-assessed.
-You'll deliver a varied and balanced collection of projects including prototype software, websites, apps, games and VR experiences.
+Creative Computing is entirely coursework-assessed, allowing you to focus on developing a diverse and balanced portfolio of creative projects.
+These may include prototype software, websites, apps, games, and immersive VR experiences.

 You’ll be taught through practical workshops and project-based learning.
 These sessions are supported by individual and team tutorials throughout your Creative Computing course.
 The practical nature of the course offers you the time and freedom to try new ideas, develop new skills and take a deep dive into topics of interest.